schraderL/GAGA/Scripts/03_Gene_annotation/README.md

 	**02_run_stringtie_bam_to_gtf.pl**

-**Pending from here: Zijun**

 3. BestORF (Molquest package, Softberry) is used to identify open reading frame (ORF) in the transcript sequences.
-The transcripts with incomplete ORF are filtered out.
+Then, the identified ORF, genome assembly and the generated gtf in the Step 2 are input in the following pipeline to retrieve gene models based on RNA-seq evidences.

 	**03_runRNAseq_prediction.sh**